liferay-search/liferay-docs/en/deployment/articles/99-troubleshooting-deployments/using-files-to-config-components.markdown

 -   `.config`: A format that supports strings, type information, and other non-string values in its properties.

-Although @product@ supports both formats, use `.config` files for their flexibility and ability to use type information.
+Although @sharepoint@ supports both formats, use `.config` files for their flexibility and ability to use type information.
 Since `.cfg` files lack type information, if you want to store anything but a `String`, you must use properties utility classes to cast `String`s to intended types (and you must